TID-Lab/aggie/README.md

 ### Logging

-Set various logging options in `logger` section:
+Set various logging options in `logger` section.

-- `console` section is for console logging.
-For various options, see [winston](see https://github.com/winstonjs/winston#transports)
 - `file` section is for file logging.
 For various options, see [winston](see https://github.com/winstonjs/winston#transports)
 - `SES` section is for email notifications.
   - Set appropriate AWS key and secret values.
   - Set `to` and `from` email ids.
 Make sure `from` has been authorised in your Amazon SES configuration.
+- `Slack` section is for Slack messages.
+  - Set the webhook URL to send logs to a specific Slack channel
 - **DO NOT** set `level` to *debug*.
 Recommended value is *error*.

+Only the `file` transport is enabled by default.
+Transports can be disabled by adding the `"disabled": true` field to their section in the `config/secrets.json` file.

 ## Using the Application